 This is not speaking of physical sores, but is speaking of sin, as the leprosy spoken of in Leviticus symbolized sin.
 This sin is so rampant, that it has involved almost everyone.

 It means also, that the sinful way of life has totally consumed them from their feet to their heads.
 This also means, that there has been no effort made to cure this degraded society.

 Isaiah 1:7 “Your country [is] desolate, your cities [are] burned with fire: your land, strangers devour it in your presence, and [it is] desolate, as overthrown by strangers.”

 This is speaking of the judgment that came to pass, because of their wayward ways.
 This is speaking of a war waged against them that they seemed helpless to stop.
 Many times, wars are actually judgments of God against a nation.
 Strangers tell us that this war was not other Hebrews warring against them.

-Since Isaiah is speaking part of the time in the near future, sometimes in the far future, and sometimes at their present time, it is difficult to pinpoint which war this is speaking of.
+Since Isaiah is speaking part of the time of the near future, sometimes of the far future, and sometimes at their present time, it is difficult to pinpoint which war this is speaking of.

 Isaiah 1:8 “And the daughter of Zion is left as a cottage in a vineyard, as a lodge in a garden of cucumbers, as a besieged city.”

 “Daughter of Zion” speaks symbolically of the church of the Lord Jesus Christ many times.
 Other times it is speaking of the city of Jerusalem.
 The phrase occurs 26 times in the Old Testament, 6 of which are in Israel (1:8, 10:32, 16:1, 37:22, 52:2, and 62:11).
 It is a personification of Jerusalem, standing in this case for all of Judah.